Ida May Fuller

-Ida May Fuller (September 6, 1874 – January 27, 1975) was a Vermont schoolteacher and legal secretary.
+Ida May Fuller (September 6, 1874 – January 31, 1975) was a Vermont schoolteacher and legal secretary.
 She was most notable as the first beneficiary of recurring monthly Social Security payments.

 Early life

-Fuller was born at her family's Jewell Brook Road farm in Ludlow, Vermont on September 6, 1874, the daughter of Henry W. Fuller and Laura (Haven) Fuller.
-Fuller's family traced its American roots to Mayflower passengers Samuel and Edward Fuller, and to Peregrine White, the first child born in America to English parents.
+Fuller was born at her family's Jewell Brook Road farm in Ludlow, Vermont, on September 6, 1874, the daughter of Henry W. Fuller and Laura (Haven) Fuller.
+Fuller's family traced its American roots to Mayflower passengers Samuel and Edward Fuller, and to Peregrine White, the first child born in America to English Pilgrim parents, in 1620.
 She attended school in Ludlow and graduated from Black River Academy, where her contemporaries at the academy included Calvin Coolidge.
 After her graduation, Fuller became a schoolteacher in Ludlow.
 In 1903 and 1904, Fuller was a student in the business college course at the Pernin Institute of Shorthand and Bookkeeping in Boston.

 Career

 In 1905, Fuller became a stenographer, legal secretary, and bookkeeper at the Ludlow law firm of John G. Sargent, William W. Stickney, and Paul A. Chase.
 During Sargent's service as Vermont Attorney General from 1908 to 1912, Fuller was his legal secretary and stenographer as he traveled throughout the state to carry out the duties of his office.

 In addition to her career as a legal secretary, Fuller was active in Ludlow's Baptist church, including terms as treasurer for missionary activities and church auditor.
-Fuller was also involved in civic causes, including serving as treasurer for the Ludlow residents who pledged funds to pay for Chautauqua lecturers to visit the town each summer.
+Fuller was also involved in civic causes, including serving as treasurer for Ludlow residents who pledged funds to pay for Chautauqua lecturers to visit the town each summer.
 She also took part in local business ventures, including the Ludlow Insurance Agency, of which she was an original incorporator.